Comprehensive Economic and Trade Agreement: Ireland

-In Costello v.
-Government of Ireland, in September 2021, the Irish High Court rejected a challenge brought against ratification of the treaty by Green Party member of parliament, Patrick Costello.
+In September 2021, under Costello v.
+Government of Ireland, the Irish High Court rejected a challenge brought against ratification of the treaty by Green Party member of parliament, Patrick Costello.

 The judge, Nuala Butler, found that CETA did not entail an unconstitutional transfer of the State's sovereignty.
 She also found that tribunals established by CETA would not have jurisdiction to declare any provision of Irish law invalid.
 In addition she found that it was constitutionally appropriate and permissible for the State to ratify the agreement without a referendum.

 In January 2022, the Supreme Court allowed direct appeal of this judgment to itself, bypassing the Court of Appeal in a "leapfrog" appeal due to "significant issues" regarding state sovereignty and the administration of justice raised in the case.
 This appeal began being heard in March 2022.

 In November 2022, the Supreme Court upheld the challenge, finding by a 4-3 majority that ratification of CETA would be unconstitutional as Irish law currently stands.
 The Court however also found that if amendments were made to existing Irish law, it would then be constitutional to ratify CETA.
 Specifically, amendments to the Arbitration Act of 2010 could be made by the Oireachtas without the need for a referendum to allow ratification without breaching the constitution.

+In June 2026, the president of Ireland signed into law the Arbitration (Amendment) Act 2026, clearing the way for the ratification of CETA and other similar international agreements.